Anisotropic Core-Shell Swift Heavy Ion Tracks in beta-Ga2O3

 The monoclinic $\beta$-\ce{Ga2O3}, an emerging ultrawide-bandgap semiconductor for power, optical, and radiation-hardened electronics, provides a stringent test of this assumption~\cite{pearton2018review, SEE-Ga2O3-ai2021degradation, pearton2025perspective}.
-Over recent years, significant research efforts have been devoted to studying the SHI irradiation response of \ce{Ga2O3}~\cite{SHI_Ga2O3_manikanthababu2020swift, SEE-Ga2O3-ai2021degradation, SEE-Ga2O3-zhu2024swift, SEEGa2O3-ma2025single, ion_tracy2016anisotropic}.
-However, the majority of experimental work has focused on single event effects and macroscale electrical degradation at the device level~\cite{SEEGa2O3-ma2025single, SEE-Ga2O3-ai2021degradation, SEE-Ga2O3-zhu2024swift}.
-At the material level, several experimental studies~\cite{ion_tracy2016anisotropic, ai2019radiation, iancu2025intrinsic} have provided valuable insights into ion-track formation at high $S_\mathrm{e}$.
+In recent years, significant research efforts have been devoted to studying the response to SHI irradiation of \ce{Ga2O3}~\cite{SHI_Ga2O3_manikanthababu2020swift, SEE-Ga2O3-ai2021degradation, SEE-Ga2O3-zhu2024swift, SEEGa2O3-ma2025single, ion_tracy2016anisotropic}.
+However, the majority of the experimental work has focused on single event effects and macroscale electrical degradation at the device level~\cite{SEEGa2O3-ma2025single, SEE-Ga2O3-ai2021degradation, SEE-Ga2O3-zhu2024swift}.
+At the material level, several experimental studies~\cite{ion_tracy2016anisotropic, ai2019radiation, iancu2025intrinsic} have provided valuable insight into the formation of the ion-track at low $S_\mathrm{e}$.
 However, the atomistic mechanisms elucidated by atomic-scale computational modeling remain rather limited due to the lack of suitable interatomic potentials (IAPs).

-Recently, molecular dynamics (MD) simulations driven by machine-learned (ML) IAPs, have also been effectively used to investigate keV-range, low-$S_\mathrm{e}$ ion-irradiation-induced phase transformations in complex \ce{Ga2O3} system~\cite{zhao2023complex}, serving as an essential complement to experimental studies~\cite{azarov2023, zhao2025crystallization, SFazarov2025phase, abdullaev2025ions}.
-However, the underlying mechanisms in these cases are governed almost exclusively by nuclear stopping power ($S_\mathrm{n}$), resulting in ballistic collision cascades where atoms are displaced through direct binary knock-on events.
+Recently, molecular dynamics (MD) simulations driven by machine learning (ML) IAPs have also been effectively used to investigate phase transformations induced by low-$S_\mathrm{e}$ ion-irradiation in a complex \ce{Ga2O3} system~\cite{zhao2023complex}, serving as an essential complement to experimental studies~\cite{azarov2023, zhao2025crystallization, SFazarov2025phase, abdullaev2025ions}.
+However, the underlying mechanisms in these cases are governed almost exclusively by nuclear stopping power ($S_\mathrm{n}$), resulting in ballistic collision cascades in which atoms are displaced through direct binary knock-on events.
 Therefore, it remains unclear whether comparable structural transitions can be activated under high-$S_\mathrm{e}$ SHI irradiation, where primary damage is introduced via ultrafast electronic excitation, columnar thermal spikes, and subsequent lattice destabilization.